ImperialCollegeLondon/pnextract/src/pnm/README.md

 use at your own risk.

-For contact and further information see [Imperial College - Pore-scale Consortium] website, raise an `issue` on github, or send me an email:   a.q.raeini@imperial.ac.uk
+For contact and further information see [Imperial College - Pore-scale Consortium] website, raise an `issue` on github, or send me an email:   s.foroughi@imperial.ac.uk

 ### References